barryae/fermention/README.md

 # **Fermention**

-Bringing culture back to the social biome.
+Bringing "culture" back to the social biome.

 ## **Proposal**